trento-project/web/docs/pull_request_template.md

 Fixes # (issue)

-## Type of change

-Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+## Did you add the right label?

+Remember to add the right labels to this PR.

-## How to test this?
+## How was this tested?

-Describe how to test the functionality or the tests that have been added.
+Describe what kind of tests for this functionality have been added.